PelleLille/hsl-docs/introduction.rst

 This language reference manual will not cover the basics of programming, instead it's a reference manual for the language.

-If you want to test out the language there is a REPL command available over SSH and in the web UI.
-The web UI also features a string scripting area to run block code.
+If you want to test out the language there is a `REPL <http://en.wikipedia.org/wiki/Read-eval-print_loop>`_ command available over SSH and in the web UI.
+The web UI also features a scripting area to run block code.

 Variables
 ---------